 When search engine crawlers see how friendly your website is to them and users, it increases the chances that your site will rank well for different searches.

-Today, search engines use more than 200 different factors to generate search results, which means a lot of different elements influence your placement in search results.
+Today, search engines use more than 200 different factors to generate search results, which means a lot of other elements influence your placement in search results.

 Examples of ranking factors: